 In any academic year, the Association shall be entitled to the equivalent of four (4) course releases to reduce the duties of its officers under the terms of IV.1.1 and/or IV.1.2.
 The reductions shall be determined by no later than May 15th of the preceding academic year and duly communicated to the Dean and/or University Librarian.
 Up to two (2) course release(s) not allocated to an officer may be carried over by the Association.
 No more than three (3) course releases may be accumulated as carry over at any time.
 The Association may purchase additional release time with the agreement of the Provost and Vice President Academic.
 The Provost and Vice President Academic shall not unreasonably withhold such agreement.
-Such course releases, with the agreement of the Provost and Vice President Academic, and such purchased release time, may, at the option of the officer, be deferred, or may be used under the provisions of III.16.3.1.
+Such course releases time, may, at the option of the officer, be deferred, or may be used under the provisions of III.16.3.1.